 Target Marketing & Campaign Planning

-Business Analyst Desktop Premium allows you to output target areas to send to a contact provider to generate a mailing list.
+Business Analyst Desktop Standard allows you to output target areas to send to a contact provider to generate a mailing list.
 Use detailed statistics about individuals' media habits to determine how best to reach your target audience.
 Then use your customer profiling to tune your marketing message to meet your individual customer segments.

 Store Market Analysis